 - Use ground sausage, chicken or beef in place of the turkey.

-- Chop an onion and sauté it in the pan along with the turkey.
+- Chop and sauté and onion and add it to the pan along with the turkey.

 - Add in a little bit of shredded parmesan or white cheddar to add even more cheesy flavor.